Psychotherapy, Counselling, & Coaching in Tunbridge Wells and Online

 If you’re looking at this page you may be feeling in need of some extra support right now.
 Perhaps you’re struggling to overcome painful experiences, or you simply want to understand yourself better and live more fully.
 Whatever brings you here, this is your first step in making sense of things and prioritising yourself.

-I offer an approach to therapy that not only looks to the past for insight but also helps plan for a better future.
+As an Integrative Psychotherapist and Coach I offer an approach that not only looks to the past for insight but also helps plan for a better future.
 At any stage in life, we can feel lost, overwhelmed, or disconnected, leading to feelings of confusion, sadness, or stress.
 Coping can feel impossible, yet understanding how and why you got to this point - and, more importantly, finding a path forward - is within reach.

 If you'd like to explore working together, I offer a free 15-minute consultation which you can arrange using the ‘book Intro call’ button above.
 Alternatively, contact me by phone or email.